Britain tells China: Seek peace in Hong Kong and allow freedoms

-BIRMINGHAM England In Britain's strongest comment yet over clashes between Hong Kong riot police and pro-democracy protesters, finance chief George Osborne urged China to seek peace and said the former colony's prosperity depended on freedom.
+BIRMINGHAM England In Britain's strongest interjection yet over clashes in Hong Kong between riot police and pro-democracy protesters, finance chief George Osborne urged China to seek peace and said the former colony's prosperity depended on freedom.

-Britain had until Tuesday been wary of angering Beijing with anything that could be interpreted as meddling in the affairs of Hong Kong, which it handed back to China in 1997 after ruling it for more than 150 years.
+Britain had until Tuesday been wary of angering Beijing with anything that could be interpreted as meddling in the affairs of Hong Kong which it handed back to China in 1997 after more than 150 years of imperial control.

 London's reticence has angered some democracy campaigners who contend that Britain's leaders had put tens of billions of dollars in investment flows ahead of a British pledge given in 1997 to allow Hong Kong's people to run their affairs.

-When asked what he would say to the Chinese authorities, finance minister Osborne, Britain's second most powerful politician, said: "That they work to a peaceful resolution of the situation."
+When asked what he would say to the Chinese authorities, Osborne, Britain's second most powerful politician, said: "That they work to a peaceful resolution of the situation."

 Speaking at a meeting with reporters and party activists at the Conservative party conference in the English city of Birmingham, Osborne said the future prosperity of Hong Kong - one of the world's financial capitals - depended on freedom.